uvarc/rc-learning/content/courses/python-introduction/jupyter.md

 output=greeting2+"\n"*2
 ```

 The symbol `\n` stands for "new line."
 Run this cell.
-In a new cell type
+In another new cell type

 ```python
 output
 ```

-Run cell.  then
+Run this cell, then in another cell, enter and run the line

 ```python
 print(output)
 ```

-When you are working directly at the interpreter, you can type a variable and it will print the value.
+When you are working directly at the interpreter, you can type a variable and it will print the value exactly.
 This is called _expression evaluation_.
 Using the `print` function observes any formatting.

 ## Text Editor

 JupyterLab includes a simple text editor you can use to create files.
 In the upper left of your JupyterLab tab, click `+` to start the launcher.
-Choose the text editor.
+Choose the `text file` tile.
 Type

 ```python
 def hello():